 The article provides an overview of the teaching of international law in the universities of Adelaide, Melbourne and Sydney from 1855 onwards.
 It sets out how the teaching of international law was very much dependent on it being a part of, and later resistant to, the British Empire.

-Teaching International Law in non-Western Law Schools
+Teaching International Law in ‘non-Western’ Law Schools

-This category includes accounts from broad geographies such as the former Soviet Union, Asia, and Anglo-phonic Africa, as well as country-specific accounts from China, India, Indonesia, Japan, and South Africa.
+This category includes accounts from broad geographies, such as the former Soviet Union, Asia, and Anglo-phonic Africa, as well as country-specific accounts from China, India, Indonesia, Japan, and South Africa, and city-specific from Bogotá.
 Former colonised territories mostly teach law, including international law, according to the former colonial legal system, as described by Chimni 2001 on post-colonial India, Li-ann 2001 on post-colonial Asia, and Mahalu 1986 on post-colonial Africa.
 International law is often taught in a Western-centric manner, with reliance on English textbooks (even in Indonesia, a former Dutch colony), or translated versions of English textbooks.
 Access to resources, including textbooks, is often problematic as described by Mahalu 1986 and Juwana 2001.
 The curriculum is often similar to one in Western states, with little geography-specific content.
-Due to this removed nature of international law, students often struggle to see the relevance of international law as described by Juwana 2001 in regard to his Indonesian students.
+Due to this removed nature of international law, students often struggle to see the relevance of international law as described by Juwana 2001 in regard to the author’s Indonesian students.
 He explains that lecturers often have to resort to screening Hollywood movies to situate the relevant concepts and histories of international law (he shows Xena: Warrior Princess and Gladiator).
 The majority of those teaching international law will have attained at least a Masters degree abroad, in either the UK, the US, Canada or (in the case of Asia) Japan.
 All listed contributions advocate for more geographically-relevant content in the teaching of international law.
 Butler 1982 is a historical contribution to the category, which includes a Soviet syllabus at the end of his article, which was devised centrally for use across the Soviet Union.
 Drafters of the syllabus are influential Soviet lawyers, including well-known Soviet international law scholar Grigory Tunkin.
-Onuma 1986 and 1990 are also historical pieces, which set out Japanese international law in the pre-war and post-war period.
-It is regrettable that there are not more recent reflective pieces on teaching international law in non-Western states; The Singapore Journal of International and Comparative Law should be credited for providing publishing space to a special issue on teaching international law in Asia in 2001.
+Onuma 1986 and Onuma 1990 are also historical pieces, which set out Japanese international law in the pre-war and post-war period.
+It is regrettable that there are few recent reflective pieces on teaching international law in non-Western states; The Singapore Journal of International and Comparative Law should be credited for providing publishing space to a special issue on teaching international law in Asia in 2001.
+A recent special issue of Revista Derecho del Estado on legal education and international law raises important questions on the colonised and potentially decolonised curriculum from the Latin American perspective, including Betancur Restrepo and Prieto-Riós 2017 on teaching international law in Bogotá

+Betancur Restrepo, Laura and Prieto-Riós, Enrique 2017.
+“Educación del derecho internacional en Bogotá: un primer diagnóstico a partir del análisis de los programas de clase y su relación con las epistemologías de no conocimiento.”
+Revista Derecho del Estado 39 (2017): 53-89.

+The article is based on the evaluation of 24 international law syllabi from ten universities in Bogotá, Colombia.
+The research conducted reveals the orthodox and Eurocentric teaching of international law, attributed to anotology, or culturally induced ignorance.
+The article is intended as a point of departure for developing further research questions into the teaching of international law in Bogotå, Colombia, and Latin America at large.

 Butler, W. E. 1982.
 “The Teaching of International Law in the USSR.”
 Socialist Law Review 8 (1982): 183-202.